gatsbyjs/gatsby/docs/blog/2019-07-03-customizing-styles-in-gatsby-themes-with-theme-ui/index.md

 In order to make these themes truly _themeable_, the values used for typography, color, layout, and other design tokens can be customized by editing part or all of a `theme` configuration object.
-This also means you can create and publish your own theme based on the official one, with custom typography and colors, by editing a few plain objects instead of recreating entire components.
+This also means you can create and publish your own theme based on the official one, with custom typography and colors, by editing an object instead of recreating entire components.

 For sites that have multiple themes installed, and to help ensure a consistent look and feel,